JuanJakobo/Pocketbook-HelloWorld/README.md

 First you need to install the basic build tools for linux.

+Then you have to download the Pocketbook SDK (https://github.com/pocketbook/SDK_6.3.0/tree/5.19).

+In the CMakeLists.txt of this project you have to set the root of the TOOLCHAIN_PATH to the location where you saved the SDK.
+This could be for example:

+`SET (TOOLCHAIN_PATH "../../SDK/SDK_6.3.0/SDK-B288")`

-Then you must run to set up cmake.
+Then you have to setup cmake by:

 `cmake .`

-To build the application based on the current code you can run the makearm script.
+To build the application run:

-`./makearm.sh`
+`make`

-## Where to go on
+## How to go on

 A very good tutorial how to set up GDB and program small function is https://github.com/pmartin/pocketbook-demo.